-In a previous devlog I mentioned choosing Realm as backend for Budget With Claire.
+In a previous devlog I mentioned choosing Realm as backend for a project.
 I like it so far, but there has been a minor nuisance.
 During early development the layout of the DB changes all the time.

 If you want to change the existing schema Realm requires a migration from old to new.
 This is important for production code.
 Writing a migration during early development for every minor change is tedious and overkill.